A plane carrying remains of first eight British victims arrives at an RAF base in Britain

-The possibility of a link to another Tunisian terrorist attack emerged Tuesday.
+As investigations continue, authorities said there is a possibility of a link to another Tunisian terrorist attack.

-Al Rezgui, 24, trained with the people who carried out the attack on the Bardo Museum in Tunis in March, Rafik Chelli, Tunisia’s secretary of state for national security, told CNN.
+Al Rezgui, 24, trained with the people who carried out the attack on the Bardo Museum in Tunis in March, Tunisian authorities said.

-In an online audio statement, ISIS – which has said it’s behind the beach resort attack – claimed responsibility for the Bardo Museum attack and identified two men, Abu Zakariya al-Tunisi and Abu Anas al-Tunisi, as having carried it out.
+In an online audio statement, ISIS – which has said it’s behind the beach resort attack – claimed responsibility for the Bardo Museum attack.
 CNN could not independently verify the legitimacy of the audio claim.

-Police shot Al Rezgui dead near the scene of Friday’s attack.
-Authorities said he carried out the attack alone.
+Police shot Al Rezgui dead near the beach Friday, and authorities have said he carried out the attack alone.

 A man named Fathi was working on a nearby house during the attack, and he watched the gunman die.